 Knowing how to deal with a loved one’s addiction is not a skill that comes naturally.
 It may take time to see the signs of addiction in your child.
-It takes time to recognize those signs for what they are and realize that action in the form of medical intervention and treatment is needed.
-And it can take time to explore options and find out what is appropriate for your child.
+It takes time to recognize those signs for what they are and realize that intervention is needed.
+It can take time to explore options and find out what is appropriate for your child.

 Along the course of this journey, each person in the family is impacted and their mental health can suffer.
-Depression, anxiety, mood swings, nightmares, and insomnia — all of these are perfectly normal responses to seeing someone you love struggle with addiction.
+Depression, anxiety, mood swings, nightmares, and insomnia — all of these are perfectly normal responses to seeing someone you love struggle with a substance use disorder.

 Ultimately, addiction is a family disease because it affects the whole family.
 It is essential that everyone in the home be supported, not just the individual with SUD.

 - Address the situation proactively.
-Do not sit back and hope that the situation will blow over or write off your child’s behaviors as being “a part of growing up”.
-Early use of any substance, including marijuana, is a risk factor for developing an addiction in adulthood that will define their lives if it does not end it.
+Do not sit back and hope that the situation will blow over or write off your child’s behaviors as being “a part of growing up.”
+Early use of any substance, including marijuana, is a risk factor for developing an addiction in adulthood that will define their life or even end it.
 Take action immediately if you see signs of substance misuse in your child.

 - Set boundaries.
 Addressing substance misuse with your child involves having a frank conversation about boundaries.
-If you are co-parenting with an ex-spouse or current spouse, it is important for all parents to be on the same page and included in this conversation as the boundaries should be in place at all times wherever the child is spending time.
+If you are co-parenting with an ex-partner, it is important for all parents to be on the same page and included in this conversation, as the boundaries should be in place at all times wherever the child is spending time.
 Setting a no-tolerance boundary in one home but not at the other home will send mixed messages.

 - Establish known consequences for crossing those boundaries.
 Effective rules have consequences.
-Make it clear up front that if your child chooses to drink or get high after the conversation, there will be consequences.
+Make it clear up front that if your child chooses to violate rules or boundaries, there will be consequences.